 - Classroom supplies: markers, colored pencils, paper

-2. Divide the class into pairs.
-Ask each group to create a graph of the recorded data.
+- Divide the class into pairs.
+Ask each group to research the nominees by state and create a graph of their data.
 Ask for volunteers to share their graphs.

-1. Divide the class into pairs.
-Ask the students to visit the 2007 People’s Design Award Web page that features the nominees at http://peoplesdesignaward.cooperhewitt.org/2007/.
+- Divide the class into pairs.
+Ask the students to visit the most recent People’s Design Award website.
+The 2013 People's Design Award website is at http://www.smithsonianmag.com/design-awards/Vote-for-the-Winner-of-the-2013-Peoples-Design-Award.html#.

-2. Provide each group with a copy of the “And the Winner is…” handout.
+- Provide each group with printed copies of the nominees and their designs' descriptions and a copy of the “And the Winner is…” handout.

-Tell the students to ask people of varied age ranges to look at their printed page of nominees, and vote for their favorite nominee.
+- Tell the students to ask people of varied age ranges to look at their printed pages of nominees, and vote for their favorite nominee.
 Tell the students to ask each voter the reason for his or her choice, and record the reasons on the back of the handout.

 Create a class rubric with your students that will help them understand the effectiveness of their work.
 Use the following guidelines to help create the rubric.